pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	. `require`, `allow` and `prefer` all default to a non validating SSL factory and do not check the validity of the certificate or the host name. `verify-ca` validates the certificate, but does not verify the hostname. `verify-full`  will validate that the certificate is correct and verify the host connected to has the same hostname as the certificate.
+Default is `prefer`

 	Setting these will necessitate storing the server certificate on the client machine see ["Configuring the client"](ssl-client.html) for details.